Core API¶

 A

-can be awaited inside a libfork coroutine.
-If the awaitable is not ready then the coroutine will be suspended and a submit_handle will be passed to the context switcher’sawait_suspend()
+context_switchercan be awaited inside a libfork coroutine.
+If the awaitable is not ready then the coroutine will be suspended and a submit_handle will be passed to the context switcher’sawait_suspend()function.
+This can then be resumed by any worker as normal.

 -